+APPENDIX B

-APPENDIX B Checklist of Required Documents for the Federal On-site Consultation Cooperative Agreement
+Checklist and Recommended Order of Required Documents for the Federal On-site Consultation Cooperative Agreement

-Manda atory F forms (must be electronically completed in Grants.gov) eation for Federal Assistance, (SF-424) t Information - Non-Construction Programs, (SF-424A) attachments (may be scanned into one Adobe Acrobat file or submitted individ A prefers the entire application be submitted as a single document, but if that is not le, please note that there is a 15 attachment limit per application.)
-The C onsultation Annual Project Plan (CAPP): Overview of the On-site Consultation Project □ Organizational Chart □ Staffing Chart □ Changes in Project's Status (if any) Operational Description by Annual Performance Goal Projected Program Activities Strategy and Targets for Safety and Health Achievement Recognition Program Changes to the Internal Quality Assurance Program The C ooperative Agreement for OSHA On-site Consultation: - rative Agreement for OSHA On-site Consultation under Sections 21(c) and 21(d) Occupational Safety and Health Act of 1970, including: Assurances and Certifications Non-Construction Programs Lobbying Certifications OSHA Restrictions and Conditions Equipment Inventory Approved On-site Consultation Equipment Procurement Listing Training Plan Accompanied Visit Plan Other Financial Forms: Cooperative Agreement, (Form OSHA-110) Supporting Details of Anticipated Costs
+Mandatory Forms (must be electronically completed in Grants.gov) □ Application for Federal Assistance, (SF-424) □ Budget Information - Non-Construction Programs, (SF-424A) Mandatory Attachments (may be scanned into one Adobe Acrobat file or submitted individually).
+(OSHA prefers that the entire application be submitted as a single document, but if that is not possible, please note that there is a 15 attachment limit per application.)
+The Consultation Annual Project Plan (CAPP): □ Overview of the On-site Consultation Project □ Organizational Chart □ Staffing Chart □ Changes in Project's Status (if any) ☐ Operational Description by Annual Performance Goal ☐ Projected Program Activities ☐ Strategy and Targets for the Safety and Health Achievement Recognition Program ☐ Changes to the Internal Quality Assurance Program The Cooperative Agreement for OSHA On-site Consultation: Cooperative Agreement for OSHA On-site Consultation under Sections 21(c) and 21(d) of the Occupational Safety and Health Act of 1970, including: □ Assurances and Certifications Non-Construction Programs □ Lobbying Certifications □ OSHA Restrictions and Conditions □ Equipment Inventory □ Approved On-site Consultation Equipment Procurement Listing □ Training Plan □ Accompanied Visit Plan Other Financial Forms: □ Cooperative Agreement, (Form OSHA-110) □ Supporting Details of Anticipated Costs □ Consultation □ Administration

-Appendix-B OSHA ARCHIVE DOCUMENT
+Appendix-B